civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 6

-  **(1)** The Minister's powers, duties and functions extend to and include all matters over which Parliament has jurisdiction — and that are not by law assigned to any other department, board or agency of the Government of Canada — relating to the provision of services to Indigenous individuals who are eligible to receive those services under an Act of Parliament or a program of the Government of Canada for which the Minister is responsible.
+  **(1)** The Minister's powers, duties and functions extend to and include all matters over which Parliament has jurisdiction — and that are not by law assigned to any other department, board or agency of the Government of Canada — relating to the provision of services to Indigenous individuals who, and Indigenous governing bodies that, are eligible to receive those services under an Act of Parliament or a program of the Government of Canada for which the Minister is responsible.

-  **(2)** The Minister is to ensure that services are provided to Indigenous individuals, who are eligible to receive those services under an Act of Parliament or a program of the Government of Canada for which the Minister is responsible, with respect to the following matters:
+  **(2)** The Minister is to ensure that services with respect to the following matters are provided to Indigenous individuals who, and Indigenous governing bodies that, are eligible to receive those services under an Act of Parliament or a program of the Government of Canada for which the Minister is responsible — including, in the case of Indigenous individuals, services provided by Indigenous governing bodies, if applicable:

     child and family services;